-Codeflash Tracer can be used in two ways:
+Codeflash script optimizer can be used in three ways:

 python path/to/your/file.py --your_options